Child Support Enforcement Agency

 procedures [ which] that shall require a debtor parent to give

 security, post bond, or give some other guarantee to secure payment of

-children described under section 576D-3.
-The procedures shall include advance
+parents of children described under section 576D-3.
+The procedures shall

-notice to the debtor parent in full compliance with the State's procedural due
+include advance notice to the debtor parent in full compliance with the State's

-process requirements.
-The agency shall develop guidelines, which are available
+procedural due process requirements.
+The agency shall develop guidelines,

-to the public, to determine whether the case is inappropriate for application
+which are available to the public, to determine whether the case is

 (6) Establish and [